AI Agent MCP

 MCP can read analytics summaries, aggregate metrics, post analytics, audience demographics, and integration health.
 It does not generate PDF analytics reports in MCP v1; use the app, API, or CLI for report generation where that workflow is available.

-Does MCP replace the API?
+Does MCP Replace The API?

 No. MCP is the agent-friendly surface: typed tools, OAuth scopes, and confirmations for AI clients.
 The REST API remains better for software integrations, servers, CI jobs, custom dashboards, and full endpoint coverage.

-Does MCP replace the CLI?
+Does MCP Replace The CLI?

 No. MCP is for AI tools such as Claude, Codex, and Cursor.
 The CLI is for humans, shell scripts, cron jobs, and CI.

 MCP is focused on posting.
-It does not handle the Inbox, approvals, or client review; it does not generate PDF reports, manage boost ads, run destructive or broad media operations beyond the preview-first organize tool, reorder or promote grid items, manage API keys, or bypass platform/API constraints.
+It does not handle the Inbox, approvals, or client review; it does not generate PDF reports, run destructive or broad media operations beyond the preview-first organize tool, reorder or promote grid items, manage API keys, or bypass platform/API constraints.
 Those workflows live in the app, REST API, or CLI.
 Publishing still depends on the connected platform's API.